DioxusLabs/docsite/docs-src/en/getting_started/web/fullstack.md

 Now, build your client-side bundle with `dioxus build --features web` and run your server with `cargo run --features ssr`.
 You should see the same page as before, but now you can interact with the buttons!

-## Sycronizing props between the server and client
+## Synchronizing props between the server and client

 Let's make the initial count of the counter dynamic based on the current page.